pikvm/pikvm/pages/wifi_config.md

 ```

 ## Enable WiFi auto roaming mode
-If you want your Raspberry Pi to automatically connect to any configured and available WiFi network you have to set the following option.
+If you want your Raspberry Pi to automatically connect to any configured and available WiFi networks you have to set the following option.
 On Raspberry Pis wlan0 is the default name of the wlan device.
 ```
 systemctl enable netctl-auto@wlan0.service
 ```